An Adaptive Online Smoother with Closed-Form Solutions and Information-Theoretic Lag Selection for Conditional Gaussian Nonlinear Systems: Introduction

-DA can be classified into two categories based on when observational data is incorporated.
-Filtering uses observations only up to the current time.
-Serving as the initialization, filter-based state estimation is the prerequisite for real-time forecasts.
-In contrast, smoothing \cite{law2015data, rauch1965maximum, simonoff2012smoothing, chen2020efficient, sarkka2023bayesian} leverages data from the entire observation period, including future data, which makes it highly effective for optimal state estimation in offline data postprocessing.
-This helps to fill missing values, minimize bias, and create complete datasets \cite{uppala2005era}.
+DA can be classified into two categories, based on when the observational data are incorporated.
+Filtering uses observations only up to the current time \cite{majda2012filtering, evensen2009data, law2015data}.
+Serving as the initialization, filter-based state estimation is a prerequisite for real-time forecasts.
+In contrast, smoothing leverages data from the entire observation period \cite{law2015data, rauch1965maximum, chen2020efficient, sarkka2023bayesian}, including future data, which makes it highly effective for optimal state estimation in offline data postprocessing.
+This helps to fill in missing values, minimize bias, and create complete datasets \cite{uppala2005era}.
 With the extra information from future observations, smoothing often produces more accurate and less uncertain state estimates than filtering.
-When the system dynamics and observational mappings are linear, with additive Gaussian noise, the corresponding filtering and smoothing methods are the Kalman filter and the Rauch-Tung-Striebel (RTS) smoother, respectively \cite{rauch1965maximum, kalman1961new, bucy1987filtering}, where the posterior distribution can be computed using closed-form analytical solutions.
+When the system dynamics and observational mappings are linear, with additive Gaussian noise, the corresponding filtering and smoothing methods are the Kalman(--Bucy) filter and the Rauch--Tung--Striebel (RTS) smoother, respectively \cite{rauch1965maximum, kalman1961new, bucy1987filtering}, where the posterior distribution is Gaussian and can be computed using closed-form analytical solutions.